tmurakami/dexopener/README.md

 ```

 By default, DexOpener try to load `applicationId + ".BuildConfig"` in order to find the classes to be opened.
-However, if the package name of the BuildConfig is not equal to your app's `applicationId` (e.g., you are using `applicationIdSuffix` in your build.gradle), loading it will fail.
+However, if the package name of the BuildConfig is not equal to your app's `applicationId` (e.g. you are using `applicationIdSuffix` in your build.gradle), loading it will fail.
 In that case, you must specify your app's BuildConfig by using `DexOpener.Builder` like the following code:

 ```java